 - Label the bottle with a permanent marker.

 - Store the bottle out of direct sunlight or heat, which can change the chemical constituents in the essential oils.

 To use, spray any areas that need to be cleaned, rinse well, and wipe dry.
 For tougher cleaning jobs, like grout, use a toothbrush or scrub brush.
-Depending on your mood, try these scents which are combinations of the top five essential oils to use in your green cleaning.
+Try these scents which are combinations of the top five essential oils:

 - Lavender with tea tree (encourages relaxation)

 - Lemon (brightens your mood)

 Other essential oils you might want to try to include basil, bergamot, cinnamon, clove, eucalyptus, grapefruit, lime, oregano, rosemary, and thyme.

 The low pH and acetic acid content of vinegar hinder the growth of microorganisms.
 Vinegar cleaner is, therefore, a mild antiseptic, though it should not be regarded as a broad-spectrum disinfectant.
 Also, the essential oils add additional antibacterial, antiviral, and antifungal qualities to your all-purpose cleaner.
 Finally, the high acidity level of vinegar serves to loosen mineral deposits, such as lime and calcium and will help dissolve soap scum.

 - For tough cleaning jobs, let the spray sit for several minutes.

 - For mineral build-up around fixtures or excessive mildew in the shower, give this spray a few minutes to work before cleaning with an old, soft-bristled toothbrush or scrub brush.
 Then rinse well.